See Terminology for an explanation of supply chain model.

 Threat: Exploit a cryptographic hash collision weakness to bypass one of the other controls.

-Mitigation: Require cryptographically secure hash functions for code review and provenance, such as SHA-256.
+Mitigation: Require cryptographically secure hash functions for commit checksums and provenance subjects, such as SHA-256.

-Examples: Construct a “good” file and a “bad” file with the same SHA-1 hash.
-Get the “good” file reviewed and then submit the “bad” file, or get the “good” file reviewed and submitted and then build from the “bad” file.
+Examples: Construct a benign file and a malicious file with the same SHA-1 hash.
+Get the benign file reviewed and then submit the malicious file.
+Alternatively, get the benign file reviewed and submitted and then build from the malicious file.
 Solution: Only accept cryptographic hashes with strong collision resistance.